 To deny something is to declare it taboo.
 And “taboo” (“kapu” in Hawaiian) means “too sacred to mention.”
 The sacred is a secret, and this is the secret: Americans are unified in their fear of the evil Other, and they (at least enough voting-age white Americans) will regularly declare their allegiance to a culture whose primary religious ritual is the sacrifice of this Other.
 He is sacred because for a while he takes our sins away.
 So far, for white people, the sacrifice – which, ironically, made Michael Brown sacred – has been successful.

 The doctrine that provides the central experience of Christian faith is the sacrifice of an irreplaceable son by an all-powerful father whose will it was that the son should die violently…Sacrifice restores totem authority and reconsolidates the group.
 This is why we die for the flag and commit our children to do so.
 To resolve totem crisis, the totem must re-create its exclusive killing authority out of the very flesh of its members.
 Blood is the group bond.
-Blood sacrifice at the border, or war, is the holiest ritual of the nation-state…Our deepest secret, the collective group taboo, is the knowledge that society depends on the death of this sacrificial group at the hands of the group itself…But what keeps the group together and makes us feel unified is not the sacrifice of the enemy but the sacrifice of our own.
+Blood sacrifice at the border, or war, is the holiest ritual of the nation-state…Our deepest secret, the collective group taboo, is the knowledge that society depends on the death of this sacrificial group at the hands of the group itself…But what keeps the group together and makes us feel unified is not the sacrifice of the enemy but the sacrifice of our own (my italics).